Intex Pools: Affordable Summer Fun

 The pool assembly is very easy.
 The liner is placed on the prepared ground and spread out: do not drag the liner about or a tear may form.
 The horizontal bars are threaded through the sleeves at the top of the pool, and T-bars are used to connect each bar with locking pins.
 The vertical supports are added last: the legs simply snap into the T-bars and the pool is set up.
-The time required to set up the pool is only 30 minutes.
+The time required to set the pool up is only 30 minutes.

-Filling an Above Ground Pool
+Filling an Above-Ground Pool

 Many people simply fill their Intex pools with a water hose attached to the city water line.
-Other options include water-supply companies, which will fill up the pool in a fraction of the time using a truck with a pump.
+Other options include water-supply companies, which will fill the pool up in a fraction of the time using a truck with a pump.
 If access to well water is available, this can be a cost-saving option.
 Some city water and sewer lines charge a "dumping fee" for excessive amounts of water used, but waive the fee for water used in swimming pools.
 It is a good idea to contact the local water utility to ask about a "dumping fee" waiver, if applicable.

 Intex Pool Filters: How to Cure Cloudy Water

 Intex pool filters may not prevent the water from getting cloudy: many customer reviews state that the filter quality is often sub-par for the size of the pool.
 It is possible to boost the efficiency of an Intex pool filter by adding diatomaceous earth (DE).
-DE can be purchased at any local DIY store or pool supply store, and will help to keep the water in an Intex pool sparkling and clear.
+DE can be purchased at any local DIY store or pool supply store and will help to keep the water in an Intex pool sparkling and clear.

 A small amount of DE is needed: approximately 1/4-1/2 cup of DE will help clear a large Intex pool from cloudy residue.
 Too much DE will cause the pool filter to clog and malfunction.
-Too add the DE to the Intex pool filter:
+To add the DE to the Intex pool filter:

 - Add about 1/3 cup of DE to a small bucket filled with water.